Skip to Content

 Day Rate

 The day rate is a daily fee charged per horse that covers the trainer’s core operating costs — stall bedding, feed, use of barn equipment and tack, exercise rider fees, groom salary, and general overhead.
-Day rates vary significantly by track and facility.
-At smaller regional tracks the rate may run $85 to $120 per day; at major facilities like Churchill Downs or Santa Anita, rates commonly run $150 to $200 or more.
+Day rates vary significantly by track.
+At smaller regional tracks the rate typically runs $85 to $120 per day; at major facilities like Churchill Downs or Santa Anita, rates commonly run $150 to $200 or more.
+Day rates do not cover veterinarian costs, farrier expenses, medications, jockey fees, van transportation, or other incidentals — those are billed separately.
+For an owner, the realistic monthly cost of keeping a horse with a trainer at a major track often runs $5,000 to $8,000 or more once all ancillary expenses are included.
+The full cost breakdown for racehorse ownership covers each of these line items with current numbers.

 Purse Percentage

 Trainers and jockeys each typically receive 10% of the owner’s share of any purse money earned.
-The purse is generally divided among the top five finishers in a race, with the winner receiving the largest portion.
+The purse is generally divided among the top five finishers, with the winner receiving the largest portion.
 Purse percentages are paid directly by track officials after the race is declared official — the owner does not write a check.
+For a trainer handling a large, successful stable, purse percentages can significantly supplement day rate income.
+For a trainer with a small barn and average results, day rates are the economic foundation.
+The horse racing purse money guide covers how purses are funded and distributed at each class level.

-Miles’s Take — The First Monthly Bill: Nobody warns new owners about the full cost of the day rate until the invoice arrives.
+Miles’s Take — The first monthly bill: Nobody warns new owners about the full cost of the day rate until the invoice arrives.
 The day rate is just the headline number.
 Add the vet call for a minor leg issue, the farrier on a four-week cycle, the entry fee, the jockey’s valet fee, and the transportation to the track, and you are looking at a very different total than what the trainer quoted you on day one.
 Before you commit a horse to any trainer, ask them to walk you through a realistic monthly cost estimate — not just the day rate.
 The trainers who have been doing this long enough to know owners hate surprises will give you a straight answer.

 How to Become a Racehorse Trainer